elec-e8408-mini-project-2025/project-documentation/README.md

 ### Communications interfaces

-The synchronization SHOULD be able to happen only after initial setup between RPi and LilyGO

-The synchronization via BlueTooth between RPi and LilyGO MUST happen via BlueTooth v4.2 or below
+The BlueTooth capabilities MUST use the BlueTooth version v4.2 or below

-The WebUI MUST use http protocol within a local TCP/IP network.

-The RPi MUST be able to connect to a local network OR host its own access point to view the WebUI
+The Web Application MUST use HTTP and TCP/IP procotols to be able to view the WebUI

+The Web Application MUST have ONE of the following capabilities to view the WebUI:
+- Able to host its own WiFi access point
+- Connect to a local network via WiFi by configuring the correct SSID information
+- Connect to a local network via Ethernet by acquiring IP and network information from DHCP.

 ## Product functions
 This subsection contains the functional requirements for the Hiking Application prototype.
 As the prototype consists of both LilyGo - application and the Web application to present tracking data, the functional requirements gather requirements for both of these.